What is Backup as a Service?

 Think of cloud-based backup services like an insurance policy that helps businesses stay operational even after a disaster strikes.

-By partnering with a reputable provider like Clumio who specialises in various types of scalable and automated backup solutions at affordable prices, businesses can automate their most essential business operations such as application functionalities better while having greater peace of mind about cybersecurity threats.
+By partnering with a reputable provider like Clumio who specializes in various types of scalable and automated backup solutions at affordable prices, businesses can automate their most essential business operations such as application functionalities better while having greater peace of mind about cybersecurity threats.
 Customers’ reliability concerns are also given proper attention through lasting partnerships with expert customer service teams designed to keep future problems at bay and quickly resolved if they do arise.

 Selecting a BaaS Provider